Quick summary of key school information

 Students can join after academic year begins |

-Start of attendance is possible in September and in January.
-There are no admissions in between these two months. |
+In the casa start of attendance is possible in September and in January; there are no admissions in between these months.
+In the elementary, admissions are only in September, excluding very special cases. |

 School start time |